 Beyond treatment modality, the expertise of the specialist plays a leading role in treatment outcomes.
 With robotic prostatectomy, in particular, a man’s success in overcoming prostate cancer and maintaining quality of life, hinges on the experience and skill of his surgeon.
 So make sure you choose your doctors and surgeons wisely.

 Dr. Samadi is a board-certified urologic oncologist trained in open and traditional and laparoscopic surgery and is an expert in robotic prostate surgery.
-He is chairman of urology, chief of robotic surgery at St. Francis Hospital.
+He is chairman of urology and chief of robotic surgery at Lenox Hill Hospital.
+He is a medical correspondent for the Fox News Channel’s Medical A-Team and the chief medical correspondent for am970 in New York City.
 Learn more at roboticoncology.com.
 Visit Dr. Samadi’s blog at SamadiMD.com.
 Follow Dr. Samadi on Twitter and Facebook.